East Anglia radar planning application and approval Q&As

 A thorough investigation of possible sites across the region considered the benefits, likely costs, impact on the local environment and community and associated risks for each location.

 9 of the considered locations were on Anglian Water sites.
-Why was there was such desire to locate the tower on one of their sites?
+Why was there such desire to locate the tower on one of their sites?

 We approached several landowners, who owned a number of brownfield sites across the region, where co-locating a radar might fit with their current use of the site, and/or where there was a natural synergy/interest in hosting a radar.
 These included Anglian Water, Environment Agency and MOD amongst others.

-A metal lattice tower would be built at the site.
+A metal lattice tower will be built at the site.
 This will have a white radome on top (this is a dome that covers the radar) and will reach to a total height of approximately 24.46 m.
 There will be a small communications cabin at the base of the staircase, and access stairs forming part of the tower structure.

 This compares to the Old Buckenham windmill which is 16.46m, 54ft (without the sails) and The Big Tower Tacolneston Transmitter, which is 147m, 482ft.